jarangutan/oapi-ai-gen-workshop/docs/workshop/slides.md

 <https://gobyexample.com/>

-That way, you got something you can go back to when learning more later
+That way, you get something you can go back to when learning more later

 ---